Chocolate-Gingerbread Cookies Full of Love [RECIPE]

 A very Happy Friday to you!
 It’s Mother’s Day weekend and for many, that can be a time of emotions.
 When feelings crop up, many times we are in need of something comforting.
 Well, come sit down here and I’ll slide you a plate of my very favorite cookies.
 The other day I just wasn’t having a very good day.
 Or, as Alexander (from one of my daughter’s favorite books says), I’m having a terrible-horrible-no-good-very-bad-day!
 That line always makes me smile.
 Anyway… feelings.

 So there I was in a funk with no end in sight.
 Mr. Noob Chef quietly slipped away to the kitchen and began baking a batch of these delicious cookies.
 “Jagiya?” he said softly when they were finally done.
-For those of you unfamiliar with the term, Jagiya (pronounced cha-gee-yuh) means honey/sweetheart in Mandarin Chinese.
+For those of you unfamiliar with the term, Jagiya (pronounced cha-gee-yuh) means honey/sweetheart in Korean.
 He sat down a plate of these cookies complete with letters spelling Jagiya on top.
 I couldn’t help but smile and begin to feel better right away.

 Now I’m not promoting emotional eating here.
 But sometimes you just need a warm cookie and hug, am I right? 🙂 So go ahead and give this easy gingerbread cookie recipe a try.
 They are soft, yet crisp on the edges.
 They are a bit spicy from a wonderful blend that reminds me of Christmas.
 Bake these up, I promise it’s worth it.
 Have a wonderful weekend everyone and as always… keep on cooking ❤